OpenEvalProject/evals/manuscripts/elife-38686/v2/manuscript.md

 The long RNA channel path in the human exosome is thus formed by the combination of an open conformation of hDIS3 and an apical entry to the exoribonuclease active site.
 In contrast, the long RNA channel path in the yeast exosome is formed by a closed conformation of yRrp44 and a lateral entry to the exoribonuclease active site (Bonneau et al., 2009; Makino et al., 2013).
 In the yeast complex, the open conformation of yRrp44 is not compatible with the formation of the long RNA channel path, as a possible access to the lateral entry of Rrp44 is sterically blocked by structural features of yeast exosome subunits (yRrp43 residues 100–120, [Zinder et al., 2016]).
 The features we observed in the cryo-EM reconstruction rationalize the differences between the human and yeast core complexes that we had observed in the biochemical assays (Figure 1).
 First, the RNA channel path in the structure of the human exosome core is longer as compared to that in the S. cerevisiae complex (Makino et al., 2013), explaining the longer footprint in the RNase protection assays (Figure 1B).
 Second, the segment of RNA connecting hEXO-9 and hDIS3is is more exposed to solvent than in the closed conformation of the yeast complex, explaining the increased sensitivity to small RNases in the protection experiment (Figure 1B).

-## The human nuclear exosome cofactors are poised at the entry of the core complex
+### The human nuclear exosome cofactors are poised at the entry of the core complex

 A population of particles presented additional density corresponding to the nuclear cofactors in hEXO-14cat.
 The atomic model we had built in the cryo-EM structure of hEXO-10cat-hMPP6 could be fitted without modifications in the density of hEXO-14cat, which featured the same open conformation of hDIS3.
 Although the resolution we achieved for this particle population was lower than for the exosome core, we could identify the nuclear cofactors based on their distinct structural features and knowledge from the cryo-EM reconstruction of a yeast nuclear exosome complex (Schuller et al., 2018).
 Indeed, we could fit the atomic coordinates of yMtr4-yRrp6N-yRrp47 in the equivalent position on the human exosome core (Figure 7A).
 Briefly, the C-terminal helicase region of yMtr4 includes the DExH core (which carries the RNA unwinding activity) and an arch structure consisting of a stalk and a KOW domain.
 In the hEXO14cat reconstruction, density corresponding to the DExH core of hMTR4 is present on the top of hEXO-9, binding a similar surface of the cap protein hRRP4 and in a similar edge-on conformation as observed in yeast yExo-14 (Schuller et al., 2018).
 In the cryo-EM reconstruction of yeast yExo-14 bound to a pre-60S particle, the KOW domain of yMtr4 recognized a double stranded segment of the 25S rRNA substrate and the upper portion of the stalk bound yRrp6N-yRrp47 (Schuller et al., 2018).
 In the reconstruction of hEXO14cat, the KOW domain is more flexible, but ordered density is present for the stalk and the hRRP6N-hRRP47 heterodimer.
 Careful inspection of the reconstruction corresponding to hMTR4-hRRP6N-hRRP47 revealed a small density feature at the same position on the DExH core where we had previously mapped the binding of the N-terminal segment of yMpp6 (Schuller et al., 2018) (Figure 7A, left panel).
 Thus, the recruitment and edge-on conformation of the nuclear helicase over the entrance of the exosome core does not appear to be a specialized feature of the yeast exosome when bound to the pre-60S substrate, but rather an evolutionary conserved assembly of the nuclear exosome cofactors.

 ![Figure 7.](https://cdn.elifesciences.org/articles/38686/elife-38686-fig7-v2.jpg)

 **Figure 7.:** (A) On the left and central panels is the surface representation of the hEXO-14cat cryo-EM structure.
 On the right is a cartoon representation of the yExo-14 structure from (Schuller et al., 2018, PDB: 6fsz), shown in the same orientation and color coding.
 (B) On the left is a growth assay of wild-type and mutant mtr4 strains.
 Endogenous MTR4 was replaced with wild-type or mutant mtr4-EGFP fusions.
 Cells were grown to early exponential phase, and serial dilutions were spotted onto 5-fluoroorotic acid (FOA) medium or control plate.
 Medium containing FOA selects for the loss of the rescue vector.
 SC, synthetic complete medium; YPD, yeast extract peptone adenine dextrose; FOA, 5-fluoroorotic acid. ΔSK corresponds to an arch-less mutant of yMtr4 (Falk et al., 2014) On the right is the analysis of the expression levels of wild type yMtr4-EGFP and mutants by Western blotting using an anti-GFP antibody.
-10.7554/eLife.38686.016Figure 7—source data 1.

 When examining the interaction between yRrp6N-yRrp47 and yMtr4 in the cryo-EM structure of yeast yExo-14, we had previously noted that a conserved positively-charged surface on the yMtr4 DExH core approaches a conserved negatively-charged surface of yRrp6N (Schuller et al., 2018).
 Specifically, Arg887, Arg890 and Arg891 of yMtr4 point towards Asp86, Glu90, and Asp96 of yRrp6.
 The finding of similar architectural features in the positioning of hMTR4 and hRRP6N-hRRP47 in the human complex (with the corresponding, conserved residues Arg856, Arg859 and Arg860 in hMTR4 and Asp118, Glu121 and Asp129 in hRRP6) prompted us to assess the importance of this conserved interaction in vivo.
 To this end, we went back to the yeast model system (Figure 7B).
 We had previously integrated wild-type MTR4 or mutant alleles as C-terminal EGFP fusions at the endogenous locus in a W303 diploid yeast strain in which one of the chromosomal copies of MTR4 had been deleted (Falk et al., 2014).
 Using this strategy, we showed that the control mtr4-wt-EGFP strain was viable albeit somewhat impaired as compared to the wild-type W303 strain, while an mtr4-ΔSK-EGFP mutant lacking the entire arch domain (ΔSK for Δstalk-KOW) showed a severe growth defect (Falk et al., 2014).
 We used the same strategy to introduce R887E, R890E, R891E (RRR) mutations in yMtr4.
 Growth of the corresponding mtr4-RRR-EGFP strain was severely affected (Figure 7B), indicating that impairing the yRrp6N-yRrp47-binding surface of yMtr4 has deleterious effects in yeast.
 These results suggest that the conserved interaction between yMtr4 and the yRrp6N-yRrp47 module is important for function in vivo.

-## Conclusions
+### Conclusions

 It is generally assumed that orthologous proteins and complexes sharing a high degree of sequence conservation will also share a high degree of structural and functional conservation.
 The yeast and human nuclear exosome complexes indeed share a similar overall structure and biochemical properties, forming macromolecular assemblies that effectively function as a cage to trap RNA substrates channeled to degradation.
 However, the same overall scaffold can differently modulate specific properties with subtle but impactful structural changes.
 One such change between the yeast and human exosome core complexes is the relative strength of the interaction between the 9-subunit scaffold and the exoribonuclease.
 In the case of the human complex, hDIS3 binds hEXO-9 at a similar position as the yeast complex, but with fewer interactions.
 The weaker binding that we detect from the structural and biochemical data rationalizes why hDIS3 was not even identified as a component in earlier proteomic studies of endogenous exosome complexes (Chen et al., 2001) and could only be detected with sensitive SILAC-based mass-spectrometry approaches (Tomecki et al., 2010).
 We speculate that the modulation in the strength of the interaction may have functional consequences on the regulation of hEXO-10 assembly.
 In yeast, there is a single yRrp44 protein that is part of both the nuclear and cytoplasmic forms of the exosome.
 The current view is that yeast yRrp44 assembles together with yExo-9 in the cytoplasm and is transported to the nucleus by the import capacity of yRrp6 (Gonzales-Zubiate et al., 2017).
 Instead, the situation is more complex in human cells, as there are instead two different paralogues (hDIS3 and hDIS3L) that have to be selectively incorporated in the nuclear and cytoplasmic forms of the complex (Tomecki et al., 2010).
 It is unclear at the moment where the human nuclear exosome core is assembled, but we note that bio-informatics analyses predict the presence of a possible NLS in the sequence of hDIS3, within a C-terminal part of the molecule (residues 949–958) that in the cryo-EM structure is accessibly exposed to the solvent.
 We speculate that a separate nuclear import of hDIS3, independent from that of hEXO-9-hRRP6-hRRP47, would allow the formation of the correct nuclear assembly, and a lower affinity of hDIS3 for hEXO-9 may be important in this context.
 As a note, another isoform of hDIS3 is translated from an mRNA with an alternative exon in the 5' coding region, resulting in a smaller PIN domain that might therefore further impact on the binding affinity for hEXO-9 and/or the RNA binding properties.